keiji-imai/blog/content/projects/rcj_open/index.md

 ![Line PCB](images/open_line.png)

-The open robot has two identical dribblers.
+Our robot has two identical dribblers.
 For simplicity, I did not include spring suspension in this dribbler design.
 I experimented with molding silicone sealant for the rollers.
 Silicone sealant doesn't adhere to soapy water, so I sandwiched the roller between soap-covered negatives.
 Rollers molded this way were extremely grippy, but extensive iteration and testing demonstrated that silicone sealant was not durable enough.
 I switched to silicone tube which was much stronger.

 ![Dribbler](images/rcj_dribbler_gif.gif)
 ![Silicone Mold](images/silicone_mold.jpg)